microsoft/vscode-docs/docs/python/jupyter-support.md

 ### Undo your last change

-We can use `kbstyle(z)` to undo what you done last, for example, you can have your carelessness deleted cell be undone.
+You can use the `kbstyle(z)` key to undo your previous change, for example, if you've made an accidental edit you can undo it to the previous correct state.

 ### Switch between code and Markdown